AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-protocol.md

 It's not fair to define the same threshold for entering a tier if there are 50 slots or 500 slots since the staked amount will be more diluted between various dApps.

-The formula for adjusting tier entry threshold:
+The formula for adjusting tier entry threshold with dApps slot changes:

 $\Delta\%_{threshold} = (\frac{100\%}{100\% + \Delta\%_{dApps}} - 1) * 100\%$